5 Star Residential and Commercial Roofing

 Metal Roofing

-Standing seam and corrugated metal roofs resist hail better than most materials, but large stones still cause cosmetic denting and can compromise panel seams.
-We repair dented panels, replace damaged sections, and reseal seams to restore full weather protection.
+Standing seam and R-panel metal roofs hold up to West Texas hail better than asphalt, but two-inch-plus stones still cause cosmetic denting on the pans and can open up seams or fastener gaskets.
+We repair dented panels, replace damaged sections, and reseal seams so the roof keeps its UL 580 wind-uplift performance and stays watertight through the next storm.

 TPO and Flat Roofs